TQ05X78/Patient_Waiting_List_Analysis/README.md

 ## 💡 Highlights

-- Total waiting list for the current month.
+- Total waiting list for the current month is 709K.
-- Waiting List for the last(previous year) for the same monthn so that we can find out how we are performing in terms of last year.
+- Waiting List for the last(previous year) for the same monthn is 640k,this helps to find out how we are performing in terms of last year.
 - Average Waiting list for bifurcation between outpattient, inpatient and day cases waiting list.
+- Average Waiting list for outpatient is 72%, for day case 17% and for inpatient 11%.
 - Relationship between age profile and the time band.
 - Top-5 average wait list by speciality.
 - Monthly trend analysis on the basis of inpatient day cases and outpatient.